DiogoRibeiro7/tscv-vision/docs/deployment.md

 This guide outlines best practices for deploying **tscv-vision** in production environments.

+## Pre‑deployment checks

+- Run the full test suite and linters.
+- Pin the library version in `requirements.txt` or `pyproject.toml`.
+- Record encoder configurations (window length, hop, bins) so that models are reproducible.

 ## Model versioning

 Use `ModelRegistry` to record encoder versions, performance metrics, and deployment status.